 Systematically check your face, nose, lips, mouth and ears.

 Use a comb to part your hair and check your scalp.

 Use a handheld mirror to check behind your ears and neck.

 Finally, check your back, buttocks and genital area with a hand mirror.

 What to look for: ABCDE

 The ABCDE is a simple acronym or classification tool used by dermatologists to distinguish a superficial spreading melanoma from a normal mole: Asymmetry, Borders, Colour, Diameter and Evolving.
 It provides a simple way to think about what you are looking for.
 Most melanomas will display at least one of the ABCDE criteria.
 Sometimes benign moles may show some of the ABCDE features too.
 If you, or your partner, have any concerns about a mole, please see your doctor as soon as possible.

 Unlike most benign moles, a melanoma is often asymmetric.
 This means that if you draw a line through the middle of the mole, the two sides do not mirror one another.

 Example of a symmetric benign mole.

 Benign moles have smooth, even borders.
-Melanoma lesions often have uneven borders (ragged or notched edges).
+Melanomas often have irregular, ill-defined borders..